 Personal, Social, Health and Economic education

-PSHE, Personal, Social and Health Education typically includes subjects such as road safety, life online, relationships and sex education, drugs and alcohol awareness, nutrition, body confidence, economic wellbeing, mindfulness, bullying and mental health awareness.
+PSHE, Personal, Social, Health and Economic education typically includes subjects such as road safety, life online, relationships and sex education, drugs and alcohol awareness, nutrition, body confidence, economic wellbeing, mindfulness, bullying and mental health awareness.
 At Channing it is a comprehensive programme of study delivered throughout the entire community, starting in the Junior School and running through to Sixth Form.
 It is taught by form tutors, school nurses, Sixth Form students and a range of expert guest speakers.

 Every year we celebrate Healthy Schools Week with a range of activities and guest speakers for students and parents, which really helps to place health and wellbeing at the centre of all that we do at Channing.